JimKahn/Projects/maclookup/README.md

 The API_KEY is of  the form "qewrpoiupuasdfzcxvqewrpoiupuasd".
 Both the MAC and the KEY must be provided for proper operation.

-The mac information will be display in the console terminal window.
+The MAC information will be display in the console terminal window.
 If the MAC is valid, the exit code will be zero.
 If any error occurs, the exit code will be a non-zero.